Clive2312/duckdb/draft/psuedo.md

 	Value value; // The value of the state var.
 Value can be string, bool, int etc.

-	Value Collector(DataChunk, value); // how to collect the value from the datachunk of the query result Value Combiner(StateVar[]); // how to combine the values from multiple datachunk into one result }
+	Value Collector(DataChunk, value); // how to collect the value from the datachunk of the query result Value Combiner(StateVar[]); // how to combine the values from multiple local states into one result }
 ```
 Let us look at one example: